 2) Second Preference – spouses and unmarried sons and daughters of permanent residents.
 This group is divided into 2 categories: (a) spouses and unmarried sons and daughter under 21, and (b) unmarried sons and daughters who are 21 and older.
 Permanent residents cannot sponsor their married sons and daughters.
 The annual limit of visas in the second preference category is 114200.
 It should be noted that 77% of available visas in the second preferences category is allocated to spouses and unmarried sons and daughters under 21.

 3) Third Preference – married sons and daughters of US citizens.
 This preference category includes married sons and daughter of US citizens whether they are under or over 21.
 The annual limit of visas available in this preference category is 23400.

 4) Fourth Preference – brothers and sisters of US citizens.
 To fall under the fourth preference category the siblings must have at least one common parent.
 65,000 visas are available in this category annually.

+Are you wondering how long it will take to bring a family member to the US?
 Because of the limited number of visas available each year, family members of US citizens, other than immediate relatives, might have to wait for years in order to obtain permanent residence in US.
 It should also be noted, that because of per country limits on issuance of visas, citizens of certain countries have to wait much longer compared to others.
 The waiting times for all 4 preference categories are available in the Visa Bulletin which is updated by US Department of State monthly.

 Family based immigration gives an opportunity to US citizens and permanent residents to bring their family members to US.
 However, US citizens and permanent residents must keep in mind that in many cases they might have to wait for years until their family members will be admitted to US.